 USCIS has voiced a stronger objection to citizenship applications with a lost or stolen green card.
 At your Oath Ceremony, USCIS will confiscate your green card and provide you with a Certificate of Naturalization.
 If your green card has been lost or stolen (or has been mutilated beyond recognition), USCIS recommends that you replace your green card using Form I-90, Application to Replace Permanent Resident Card.

-Although USCIS prefers that you always have a valid green card, this doesn’t mean your citizenship application will be rejected.
+Although USCIS prefers that you always have a valid green card, this doesn’t mean your naturalization application will be rejected.
 In fact, many applicants have successfully filed Form N-400 with a lost or stolen green card.

 If you choose to replace the green card, it’s not necessary to wait the 3-5 months to receive your new card before applying for U.S. citizenship.
-Generally within two weeks of filing Form I-90 to replace your green card, you will receive a Form I-797 Notice of Action.
+Generally, within two weeks of filing Form I-90 to replace your green card, you will receive a Form I-797 Notice of Action.
 This Notice of Action is a receipt letter.
 Once you have this receipt letter, you may file the Form N-400, Application for Naturalization.
 Include a photocopy of your Notice of Action to prove that you’ve started the replacement process.

 Conditional Green Cards are Different